uditalias/swamp/README.md

 Type: `Number` Default: `1000`

-The minimum runtime (in milliseconds) for the service before running it again after errorß
+The minimum runtime (in milliseconds) for the service before running it again after error

 #####options.maxLogsToSave